Xbox network: Subsequent growth

 In August 2010, Microsoft announced an increase to the cost of Xbox Live Gold in several countries by 20%, for the first time since its inception.
 The basic service was also renamed.
 Prior to October 2010, the free service was known as Xbox Live Silver.

 It was announced on June 10, 2011, that the service is going to be fully integrated into Microsoft's Windows 8.

 In October 2011, Microsoft announced live streaming cable television with various providers.

 In February 2013, Yusuf Mehdi, corporate vice president of Microsoft's Interactive Entertainment Business, shared that Xbox Live members now number 46 million, up 15 percent from a year ago, during the Dive into Media conference in Southern California.

 In June 2014, Microsoft retracted the Xbox Live Gold requirements to access streaming media apps (including Netflix, Hulu, YouTube, Internet Explorer, Skype, and others), though various rental or subscription fees may still apply.

 On December 25, 2014, both PlayStation Network and Xbox Live suffered network disruption after a denial-of-service attack.
 Functionality was restored on December 28, with some users experiencing difficulties in the days that followed.
 A group called, "The Phantom Squad" has threatened to disrupt the Xbox Live network through a denial-of-service attack on December 25, 2015.

-In 2019, the Official Xbox Magazine revealed that Xbox Live would be made cross platform, and will serve Android, iOS and Nintendo Switch.
+In 2019, the Official Xbox Magazine revealed that Xbox Live would be made cross platform, and would serve Android, iOS and Nintendo Switch.

 Microsoft added Xbox Live Gold to its Xbox Game Pass program as part of a new Xbox Game Pass Ultimate subscription tier in April 2019.